 Cheap Tube Amp Roundup

-Cheap doesn't have to mean low quality - so here we take a look at some great low-cost tube amps that deliver those smooth valve tones without breaking the budget - updated for 2014.
+Cheap doesn't have to mean low quality - so here we take a look at the best cheap tube amps that deliver those smooth valve tones without breaking the budget.

 A good place to start is with Bugera

 The Bugera BC15 is a great tube amp for beginners - for less than $110 you get a real 15 Watt amp with an 8" speaker using a 12AX7 Valve.
 It also has a headphone out so you can practice quietly at the same time you have the valve cranked up.
 You can get it at Sweetwater.com for just under $130.